New Years Resolutions To Inspire

 This year, I’m doing something different.
 I have set myself the challenge of being a better Mum.
 I’m going to start leading by example; no more “do as I say, not as I do” for me (well, I’ll try my best anyway).

-Here are some thought-starters for New Year’s Eve Resolutions that are designed to inspire not only yourself, but also your children and partner.
+Here are some thought-starters for New Year’s Eve resolutions that are designed to inspire not only yourself but also your children and partner.
+Let's see how many we can stick to this year!

 No more bringing the mobile phone to the kitchen table.
 Regardless of how busy I am, I am going to leave my phone out of arms reach and concentrate on connecting with my family over dinner.

 No more yelling from one room to the other.
-I have a habit of yelling at everyone when I want to talk to them instead of finding them in other room and talk face to face.
+I have a habit of yelling at everyone when I want to talk to them instead of finding them in another room and talking face to face.
 I didn’t realise how horrible this was until my children started doing it back to me!

 I want to start money education early with this simple 3 jar method.
-When they receive any money be it as a birthday gift or for doing chores, they will have the choice to save it all or spend some or donate some.
+When my kids receive any money be it as a birthday gift or for doing chores, they will have the choice to save it all or spend some or donate some.
 It is recommended to encourage saving around 45%.
-It’s empowering kids to be able to buy their own toys and it’s a great way to teach them the value of money.
+This empowers kids to be able to buy their own toys and it’s also a great way to teach them the value of money.

-I lost my beloved Grandma earlier this year.
+I lost my beloved Grandma in 2018.
 At her funeral, the constant theme throughout all the speeches was just how much she did for friends and family in need.
 A meal here, a letter there, a quiet helping hand when required.
 Caring for our village is something that just doesn’t seem to happen as often as it used to.
-In 2019, I am going to follow Ghandi’s advice by being the change I want to see in my small world.
+In 2020, I am going to follow Gandhi's advice by being the change I want to see in my small world.

 10 minutes.
 10 uninterrupted minutes is all you need to be able to re-connect and stay connected with your child each day.
 It doesn’t sound like much but it’s often so hard to do when we are pushed and pulled in so many different directions as parents.
 I’d like to think that I can achieve this every single day with my babies, for as long as they allow me to do it… even when they find me mortifying.
 Hugs are the best.